wowsignal-io/go-forex/README.md

 // Conversion step 2/2: 1 AUD = 53.780000 INR (source: RBA)
 ```

+## Commandline interface

+A command called `forex-convert` is provided exposing the above API over the
+commandline.

 ## Offline operation

 All above examples use the `LiveExchange`, which downloads and caches exchange